-Edith Bers, chair of the Juilliard Voice Department since 2006 (and from 1991-95), has served on the Juilliard faculty since 1985.
+Edith Bers has served on the Juilliard faculty since 1985, having served as chair of the Juilliard Voice Department from 2006-2018 and from 1991-95.
 She is also a member of the faculties of the Manhattan School of Music, Metropolitan Opera Lindemann Young Artists Development Program, Curtis Institute of Music (adjunct), and Bard College Conservatory Graduate Program in Vocal Arts, and has taught at various summer festivals, including the Aspen Music Festival and School, the Orford Music Festival (Canada), Ravinia Festival’s Steans Music Institute, and the Bel Canto Institute (Florence).

 Bers has given master classes as part of the Symposium on the Care of the Professional Voice, the Metropolitan Opera National Council Auditions, the Queen Elisabeth International Music Competition, the Hong Kong Academy for Performing Arts, and the Korean Broadcasting System.
 She was a recent participant in Renée Fleming’s American Voices Festival at Kennedy Center, which was broadcast on PBS.